PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 # Motivation

-Using modules provides certain benefits to the standard header include method (see the above linked pages for in-detail discussions of benefits).
+Using modules provides certain benefits to the old header include method (see the above linked pages for in-detail discussions of benefits).
 For a working legacy code base one of the most promising features is a potential reduction in compilation time.

 Switching to modules-only implementation might not be possible for a corporation as many still need to support older environments.